-One \$2,000 scholarship is awarded annually to junior level students (90-120 credit hours completed) with at least a 3.0 GPA.
-Students must attend at least part-time (eight quarter hours) in a degree-seeking program and must demonstrate academic achievement.
+One \$2,000 scholarship is awarded annually to a junior-level student who has completed 90-120 credit hours with a cumulative GPA of 3.0 or higher.
+An eligible student must attend at least part-time (eight quarter hours) in a degree-seeking program and must demonstrate academic achievement.
 Student applicants are required to have at least two years of community service experience and currently be involved in a community service organization.
 Special consideration will be given if a student is serving in a leadership role.
 Student applicants must also submit a 250-500 word essay describing how they meet the outlined requirements along with two letters of recommendation from the community organization being served.
 Transfer students are eligible for the scholarship if the required criteria have been met.